-Bank of America Corp. has released roughly $10.4 billion in residential mortgage-servicing rights to Nationstar Mortgage Holdings Inc., as Bank of America looks to alleviate a portion of its mortgage-servicing obligations.
-This is only a small piece of more than $430 billion mortgage-servicing rights, or MSRs, which makes Nationstar the largest non bank-mortgage servicer in the U.S. Traditional banks, have removed themselves from the servicing business as regulatory scrutiny, new capital requirements weigh on these mainstream lenders.
+Bank of America Corp. has released roughly $10.4 billion in residential mortgage-servicing rights to Nationstar Mortgage Holdings Inc.; as Bank of America looks to alleviate a portion of its mortgage-servicing obligations.
+This is only a small piece of more than $430 billion mortgage-servicing rights or MSRs.
+This then makes Nationstar the largest non-bank mortgage servicer in the U.S. Traditional banks, have removed themselves from the servicing business as regulatory scrutiny, new capital requirements weigh on these mainstream lenders.

-In 2010 it was discovered that a number of banks had engaged in “robo-signing,” in which bank officials signed off on foreclosure proceedings without proper documentation, as well as other unethical practices.
-The incident caused numerous lawsuits by homeowners and investigations by federal and state regulators which led to a $25 billion settlement earlier this year with the five largest U.S. mortgage servicers, which are Bank of America, Wells Fargo & Co., Citigroup Inc., J.P.
-Morgan Chase & Co. and Ally Financial Inc.
+In 2010 it was discovered that a number of banks had engaged in “robo-signing”.
+This was when bank officials signed off on foreclosure proceedings without proper documentation, as well as other unethical practices.
+The incident caused numerous lawsuits by homeowners and investigations by federal and state regulators.
+This led to a $25 billion settlement earlier this year with the five largest U.S. mortgage servicers, which are Bank of America, Wells Fargo & Co., Citigroup Inc., J.P.
+Morgan Chase & Co., and Ally Financial Inc.

-While most of the residential-mortgage-loan servicing rights are owned by a few banks, Nationstar who is a non bank servicer believes the industry is shifting toward non bank servicer’s.
+While a few banks own most of the residential-mortgage-loan servicing rights, Nationstar who is a non-bank servicer believes the industry is shifting toward non-bank servicers.
 Many banks seek to exit from the servicing business, which has proven to be volatile and capital intensive.

 If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to firstname.lastname@example.org, or complete the contact form below.